SMEs carrying the burden of Autumn Budget

 Many clients will also have significant pension pots which currently sit outside their estates for IHT purposes.
 From April 2027, pension assets will no longer be exempt.

-In summary, it does feel, once again, that SMEs and their owners are being expected to carry an unduly high burden for fixing the UK’s issues.
-The key thing for business owners is to stay close to your advisers, to ensure you maximise the reliefs available and to ensure that you do take time to revisit and adapt your long-term plans as a result of these changes.
+Once again, it seems the burden for fixing the UK’s economic issues will fall on SMEs and their owners.
+The key thing for tax payers is to stay close to your advisers, to ensure you maximise the reliefs available and to ensure that you do take time to revisit and adapt your long-term plans as a result of these changes.

-If you would like to discuss fthe Budget in more detail, then please do get in touch.
+If you would like to discuss the Budget in more detail, then please do get in touch.